 By no means is foreclosure fun, but it’s not the end of the world.

-By knowing how foreclosure works in New York… you’ll be much better equipped to navigate it well and come out on the other end in the best position possible.
+By knowing how foreclosure works in United States … you’ll be much better equipped to navigate it well and come out on the other end in the best position possible.

 Stages of the Foreclosure Process